-Thousands of Clark’s fans are already saving up to 50% on groceries after making the switch to Aldi, a no-frills food chain with more than 1,600 U.S. locations in 35 states.
+Many of money expert Clark Howard’s fans are already saving up to 50% on groceries after making the switch to Aldi, a no-frills food chain with nearly 2,000 stores across the United States.

 Those shoppers know that most of the items sold at Aldi are private label, which keeps prices so low.

 4 apps to save even more money at Aldi